CoffeeJson/coffee-drink-types/README.md

-# coffee-drink-types
+# A list of different Coffees

-A json object full of different coffee types
+- A JSON object full of different coffee types.
+- I know theres some missing feel free to add more.